 Tip: Ask fellow organisations with a mature test process about their experiences.

-Starting with a test management tool is very easy.
-Without costs and hassle and within two minutes.
-Testersuite FREE supports the entire testing process from the creation and execution of test cases to the registration of test results.
-With five users you can demonstrate the added value of a good test tool in practice.
-It is then a lot easier to convince management.
-From there you can purchase Testersuite PRO or PREMIUM to get started with more colleagues.
+Getting started with a test management tool can be very easy.
+Without cost and hassle and within two minutes.
+Testersuite FREE supports the entire testing process from creating and executing test cases to recording test findings.
+With five users you can demonstrate in practice the added value of a good test tool.
+Then it's a lot easier to convince management.
+From there, you can purchase Testersuite PRO or PREMIUM to get started with more colleagues.